DeGefen/BigData/content/Questions/Questions.md

 - C) Horizontal scalability
 - D) Only supports structured data
 ?
-- Amswer: C) Horizontal scalability
+- Answer: C) Horizontal scalability
 Explanation: NoSQL databases are designed to scale horizontally across many machines, making them suitable for big data workloads.
 See: [[NoSQL]]

 Question: What does ACID stand for in the context of RDBMS?